Dung24-6/Dung24-6/README.md

 _**Our most intimate friend is not he to whom we show the worst, but the best of our nature.**_

 Nathaniel Hawthorne

+_**And as we let our own light shine, we unconsciously give other people permission to do the same.**_

+Nelson Mandela